 Figure 5.7.2.1-1: UL information transfer

-The purpose of this procedure is to transfer NAS dedicated information from the UE to the network.
+The purpose of this procedure is to transfer NAS dedicated information from the UE to the network, or to transfer F1-C related information from IAB-DU to IAB Donor-CU via IAB-MT in RRC CONNECTED.

 5.7.2.2 Initiation

 A UE in RRC_CONNECTED initiates the UL information transfer procedure whenever there is a need to transfer NAS dedicated information.
-The UE initiates the UL information transfer procedure by sending the ULInformationTransfer message.5.7.2.3 Actions related to transmission of ULInformationTransfer message
+The UE initiates the UL information transfer procedure by sending the ULInformationTransfer message.
+In addition, an IAB-MT in RRC CONNECTED initiates the UL information transfer procedure whenever there is a need to transfer F1-C related information.
+When F1-C related information has to be transferred, the IAB-MT shall initiate the procedure only if SBR2 is established.

+5.7.2.3 Actions related to transmission of ULInformationTransfer message

 The UE shall set the contents of the ULInformationTransfer message as follows: